Demiurge-XI/demiurge-website/README.md

 ## About this project:
-* This repository houses most of the website code for the Demiurge DSP server.
+* This repository houses most of the website code for the Demiurge LSB server.

 ## Code Contribution Guidelines:
 * Wherever possible, stick to CSS and PHP solutions.
 Keep the javascript to a minimum.